 In addition to the physical symptoms, there can also be psychosocial implications.
 The shape of the chest can cause embarrassment, lack of self-confidence and possible disruption to social connection through adolescence and into adulthood.

 Pigeon chest treatments

-There are two ways our Denver pediatric specialists treat PC at RMHC.
-The first option is the non-invasive, external bracing technique, and the second option is with pediatric surgery.
+There are two ways our Denver pediatric specialists treat Pectus Carinatum at RMHC.
+The first more common option is a non-invasive, external custom bracing technique, and the second option is with pediatric surgery.

-External sternum bracing with the dynamic compression device (DCD) produces excellent results without a surgical procedure.
-The chest is still compliant during childhood and adolescence, so the DCD is an obvious choice of treatment because it causes the least amount of discomfort as it corrects the chest wall abnormality.
+External sternum bracing with a custom dynamic compression device produces superior results without a surgical procedure.
+The chest is still compliant during childhood and adolescence, so the dynamic compression device is an obvious choice of treatment because it causes the least amount of discomfort as it corrects the chest wall abnormality.

-Bracing of the chest applies pressure and encourages gradual movement of the sternum in the same way that orthodontic braces move the teeth into position.
-The DCD is the newest brace available for the external treatment of chest wall deformities.
+Custom bracing of the chest applies pressure and through measured adjustment by a pediatric surgeon encourages gradual movement of the sternum in the same way that orthodontic braces move teeth into position.
+The dynamic compression device is the newest brace available for the external treatment of chest wall deformities.

 It consists of a front-cushioned compression plate that is held in place by multiple light-weight, curved aluminum segments fastened together by screws to form a rigid belt.
 The plate then applies pressure at the highest part of the protrusion.
-The DCD is customized for each child and designed to fit tight to the chest and middle of the back.
+The dynamic compression device is custom created for each child and designed to fit tight to the chest and middle of the back.
 It is fairly small and not too noticeable under clothing.

-The key to successful treatment with the DCD is wearing the brace consistently.
+The key to successful treatment with the dynamic compression device is wearing the brace consistently.
 Patients are encouraged to wear the brace as much as possible, up to 23 hours per day.
 The brace can be removed for showering, bathing and when participating in sports, but it should be worn at all other times.

 FAQs about the bracing technique